Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 • New sleeping schedules.

 Unnecessary routine changes wreak havoc on a parrot’s mood, causing stress and anxiety.
-If you need to change a parrot’s routine, it must be done gradually so the bird has time to adjust.

-Unsuitable Environment
+Wrong Environment

-If a cage is positioned near a window without curtains and the parrot’s prone to night terrors due to car headlights and noisy people walking by, it’ll feel afraid and sleep poorly.
+If a cage is near a window and the parrot is prone to night terrors due to car headlights, it’ll sleep poorly.
+Placing a cover over the cage or moving it to a quieter room is beneficial.

 Malnutrition

-For example, a deficiency in vitamin A (hypovitaminosis A) is common among captive parrots.
+A deficiency in vitamin A (hypovitaminosis A) is common among captive parrots.
 It can lead to breathing difficulties, nasal discharge, swollen eyes, fluid balance problems, and low feather quality.

 Bullying